It’s frequently true. We have grand conversations about engaging nonfiction and then when our students write in response…well, the struggle is REAL.

 - plan for what they will write,

-- shared writing of parts of a response (before they write on their own),
+- engage students in shared writing of parts of a response (before they write on their own),

-- conferring at the point of need regarding meaning, structure, spelling.
+- confer at the point of need regarding meaning, structure, spelling.

 I think explaining my perspective on these may take more than one blog entry so I’ll briefly discuss the first two, elaborate on the third and save the last two for later.